Xacheri/PantryShare/Docs/basicforms.md

 Beyond the syntax-magic of Vue.js, we also do not submit the form like normal, instead we call a REST API with the data and react based on the results of the request.

+**KNOW THAT document.GetElementById() IS NOT THE "Vue Way" to do things!
+Create ref() variables and use v-model instead if you want to access values in JS, and use v-bind to adjust the DOM properties**

 | Keyword/Feature | Usage |
 |----------|----------|
 | ref()  | Creates a reactive variable.
 Does what the data() function does in the Options API|